yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-40/solution/README.md

-# Solution: Socket.io Client
+#  Block 8 Project - Solutions

-## Lab Requirements
+## RESTy

 #### Grading Standards & Notes
   * Features
-    * Students must use the Q library
+    * The application styling needs to match
-    * Each of the CRUD methods should be reported separately
+    * All REST methods must be supported
-    * Graph or Charts should be used for visuals
+    * Store and Re-Use History
   * Code Quality
+    * Use `fetch()` API
+    * Redux Store for history
-    * Context and/or Hooks must be used
+    * Hooks for form state
   * Testing
-    * End-To-End (Functional) tests only
+    * All functionality must be covered
   * Deployment
+    * Travis Tests
-    * Deploy to AWS or Netlify
+    * Deployed to either Netlify, AWS, or Azure
   * Documentation
     * README Standards
-    * JSDoc Required
+    * React Docs Required

-#### Lab Assistance Notes